 Method of assessment

-Krebs, Davies & West (2012) Introduction to Behavioural Ecology 4th Edition, Wiley-Blackwell, Chichester.
+Krebs, Davies & West (2012) Introduction to Behavioural Ecology 4th Edition, Wiley-Blackwell.

 Campbell et al. (2010) Primates in Perspective.
 2nd Edition, Oxford University Press, Oxford